uv-cpp/s3client/README.markdown

 responses are parsed using the standard regex library provided by the C++ compiler.

+### Compilation options

+By default the library and all the command line tools and the S3 API extensions are built.
+To disable building the command line tools set `APPS=OFF`.
+To disable building the S3 API set `API=OFF`.

+The tests currently cover the S3 API only and are built together the API.

 ## Test

 In order to test the tools and API you need access to an S3 storage service.